igorgrichanov/C_BrickGame/README.md

 # C_Tetris

-Implementation of Tetris game using C programming language and structured approach
+Implementation of Tetris game using C programming language and structured approach.
+The game supports only console interface

 To run Tetris in console: